saivarun3407/cloud-security-free-resources/README.md

 # Cloud-Security-free-resources
-in this repo you will find many cloud security learning resources. https://learntocloud.guide
+In this r3p0 you will find many Cloud Security Learning Resources. https://learntocloud.guide